corus87/pulseaudio-neuron/README.md

 Pulseaudio neuron for Kalliope

 ## Synopsis
-Volume and microphone controll for pulseaudio
+Volume and microphone control for pulseaudio

 ## Installation
 ```bash